Sunday, January 31, 2010

 Doing a bit of background research on Lively certainly clarified this email a bit, explaining who he was and why he would be interested in making the connection between homosexuality and anti-Semitism.
 Lively is even the author of a book, the Pink Swastika, which argues that the Nazis were a homosexual movement.

 Samuel Igra, Lively's source, seems to have been one of the main originators of this Nazism and homosexuality link with his 1945 book, Germany's National Vice.
 According to Igra, Hitler was a homosexual prostitute in Vienna and then in Munich from 1907-1914.
 (See Gregory Woods A History of Gay Literature: the Male Tradition pg.
 251-53.)
-Obviously there were Nazis who were homosexual.
-The most famous example is Ernst Rohm of the SD.
+Obviously, there were Nazis who were homosexuals.
+The most famous example was Ernst Rohm of the SD.
 While an early member of the party, Rohm was killed off in the infamous "Night of the Long Knives" in 1934.
 Considering the very real persecution of homosexuals under the Nazi regime, saying that Nazism was a homosexual movement (as opposed to individual Nazis being homosexual) strikes me as the height of perversity.

 Bruce Douglas was the young lover of Oscar Wilde's, whose father got into a libel suit with Wilde, which eventually brought about the downfall of Wilde in English society.
 Douglas did do one of the first English translations of the Protocols in 1919, nearly twenty years after it was first written.
 The Protocols came out of Russia, and while it was plagiarized from many sources, including one French anti-Semitic tract, it is clearly a product of reactionary Russian circles.
 Personally I find the idea that George Bernard Shaw would have written the Protocols to be offensive.
 I would have no problem accepting Shaw as an anti-Semite along the lines of T. S. Eliot and Ezra Pound.
 But to think that Shaw would have written such a piece of garbage as the Protocols, boggles the mind.
 If Shaw had wanted to write a book about Jews plotting to rule the world, this book would have been a model of wit and would have me convinced to become an Elder.